SPINLab/gi-minor-python-course-2019/2. amsterdam api/README.md

 Since the API only allows to get the single closest photo to a location it is a bit of a challenge to download a series of photos in a street.

-1. Think of a way to achieve this task.
-It can be done in multiple ways.
+1. Think of a way to achieve this task (it can be done in multiple ways).

 2. Make a python script.
 And visualize in ArcMap the same way as before.